 - Hipcamp – https://hipcamp.com

 What You Need To Boondock

-Now that you know what boondocking is and where you can do it, next is to figure out what you’ll need in and on your rig to make your stay comfortable.
+Now that you know what boondocking is and where you can do it, next is to figure out what RV accessories you’ll need in and on your rig to make your stay comfortable.

-This by no means is a complete list, but it is what we’ve found useful during our boondocking trips.
+This by no means is a complete list, but are the RV upgrades we’ve found useful during our boondocking trips.
 On the same token, you may not need some of these things for your trip.

 Solar is a great way to make sure you have enough electricity to keep your batteries charged and run all the necessary items like LED lights and your water pump.
 You can also charge your phones and computers as well as maybe watch some TV at night.